 + PRO: Generally affordable healthcare

-Since 2003, Turkey has invested a tremendous amount into transforming its healthcare system, expanding access to and quality of healthcare.
-Under the public health scheme, those earning below a certain threshold have access to free health insurance, while it remains relatively inexpensive for the rest.
+Turkey has invested a tremendous amount into transforming its healthcare system, expanding access to and quality of healthcare.
+Under the public health scheme, those earning below a certain threshold have access to free healthcare.
 Private healthcare is also relatively affordable and is of great quality.
 As a result, Turkey has become something of a medical tourism destination.

 - CON: Healthcare access and quality varies across the country